SpyMinerX/3DGameEngine/README.md

 for questions dm me on DC spyminer#0001 or on my website.

 p.s.
-Yes i made it in bluej but ccan easily be ported to any any java thing
+Yes i made it in bluej but can easily be ported to any any java thing